 MAT provides easy, in-the-body mindful movement practices for:

-- Lowering stress hormone levels and stress reactivity in our body by learning to recognize/release patterns of excessive muscle tension
+- Lowering stress hormone levels and stress reactivity in our body by learning to recognize/release patterns of excessive muscle tension.

-- Learning to keep muscles more relaxed and “expanded” in our posture and daily movement
+- Learning to keep muscles more relaxed and “expanded” in our posture and daily movement.

-- Developing mindful awareness, ease in movement and less pain and fatigue by improving posture, body mechanics, and breathing
+- Developing mindful awareness, ease in movement and less pain and fatigue by improving posture, body mechanics, and breathing.

-- Changing habits and behavior by pausing/stopping our habitual responses and movements, and choosing to re-direct into new actions;
+- Changing habits and behavior by pausing/stopping our habitual responses and movements, and choosing to re-direct into new actions.

 - Higher Testosterone levels help us feel more confident and perform better, and reduce stress responses.

 MAT is the Alexander Technique’s weight-bearing movement practices that incorporate the work of Gravity expert Dr. Joan Vernikos, former Director of NASA’s Life Sciences Division.

 - Dr Vernikos’ years of research shows that better “Gravity Health” helps our whole body, from our bones, to balance and brain function.